museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 ![robots.txt](https://i.imgur.com/LpgUZlF.png)

-Unfortunately, it's the challenge is not as simple as browsing to /etc/flag.txt through the URI.
+Unfortunately, the challenge is not as simple as browsing to /etc/flag.txt through the URL.

-Let's see if we can find this file with a vulnerability.
+Let's see if we can find the "/etc/flag.txt" file with a vulnerability.

-At the top we see a search bar, maybe there is a local file inclusion vulnerability through the search function.
+At the top we see a search bar.
+Maybe there is a local file inclusion vulnerability through the search function.

 ![search-lfi](https://i.imgur.com/BMO6loa.png)

-Sure enough, by searching for ../../etc/flag.txt we are returned with the output of /etc/flag.txt
+Sure enough, by searching for "../../etc/flag.txt" we are returned with the output of /etc/flag.txt

 {:refdef: .flag}
 Flag: `TS{SheDidItDotDotDotty}`